Non-Vegan Wisdom: Hilarious (and Sometimes Harmful) Advice for Vegans

 Home » Articles » The Vegan Experience » Other » Non-Vegan Wisdom: Hilarious (and Sometimes Harmful) Advice for Vegans

 As a vegan, I’ve heard it all.
-From the classic “where do you get your protein?” to more personal critiques of my lifestyle, the “advice” offered by non-vegans can be both amusing and disrespectful.
-These (sometimes) seemingly harmless suggestions often reveal a fundamental disconnect between vegan and non-vegan perspectives on animal rights and ethical consumption.
-It’s a constant reminder of the misconceptions and microaggressions that vegans navigate daily.
-This list of non-vegan advice for vegans showcases the misconceptions and microaggressions many vegans face, sparking dialogue and potential change.
+From the classic “where do you get your protein?” to deeply personal critiques of my lifestyle, the “wisdom” offered by non-vegans is often both amusing and disrespectful.
+These suggestions are constant reminders of the microaggressions against vegans we navigate daily.
+This curated list showcases the real-life, often absurd non-vegan advice for vegans that activists encounter, aiming to spark dialogue and encourage collective resilience in the face of judgment.

 Real-Life Examples of Absurd Non-Vegan Advice for Vegans: